oliverbacsi/Fractals/README.md

 * **`Q`** : Quit the program

 > **\*note1)** : Currently there is only 1 way to influence the size of the exported pictures : Go to the Python codes of the respective programs, and within the last 3 program rows You will see a function invoked:  `exportImage(3840,2160)` -- edit this to have different image size.
+>
 > Although:  Having a smaller size like 1920x1080 will result an image with lower resolution that will still look OK on a FullHD screen, although not zoomable at all as it will immediately show pixel grains.
-> And having a larger size image will result a very slow picture generation.
+While having a larger size image will result a very slow picture generation.
+>
 > You can follow up the status of the picture generation as the current picture row number will be shown on the standard output.

-####Command line arguments interpreted by the programs
+##Command line arguments interpreted by the programs

 You can influence the initial parameters of the Fractals by specifying command line arguments.